surifirstpin/biplus_documentation/docs/README.md

 ### Secure Accessibility

  Share and collaborate reports with team members more securely and  get the consent quickly.

-you can customize the data based
+ ### Customize data

+Bi+ will provide the ability to control the data obtained
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyNzk0MDEyMF19
+eyJoaXN0b3J5IjpbMjEyNjIwNDA2MV19
 -->